honeynet/droidbot/README.md

 droidbot decides which actions to take based on static analysis result of app and dynamic device information (view hierarchy).

+For more details, refer to my [blog posts](http://lynnlyc.github.io/droidbot/).

 ## Introduction
 DroidBot mainly does following two things: